intervene-EU-H2020/flagship/README.md

 ### Step 1: Define phenotypes

+## Step 1a: Run UKBPhenotyper.R
-* Use UKBBPhenotyper.R (can be found within Phenotyping folder) to define the phenotypes required for this analysis.
+* Run UKBBPhenotyper.R (can be found within Phenotyping folder) to define the phenotypes required for this analysis.
 Note this will require you to also download the file UKBB_definitions_demo_TEST.csv.
 The script assumes ICD code individual level data is in long format.

 * Please check your ICD codes are in the correct format within the individual level data before applying the code.

-* Phenotypes of interest after running this script are:
+* Phenotypes of interest after running this script are (you can subset the file to just these):
     1. C3_CANCER (All cancers)
     2. K11_APPENDACUT (Appendicitis)
     3. J10_ASTHMA (Asthma)